A Furstenberg-type problem for circles, and a Kaufman-type restricted projection theorem in $\mathbb{R}^3$: The geometry of cinematic functions

-Recall that we have fixed a family $\mathcal F$ of cinematic functions, with cinematic constant $K$ and doubling constant $D$.
-We apply the above Lemma with $\kappa=K/3$, and thus it suffices to prove \eqref{eqn_L32Bd_general} for each individual subinterval of length $\lambda$.
-Also, the restriction of the functions in $\mathcal{F}$ to each such sub-interval is still family of cinematic functions with cinematic constant $K$ and doubling constant $D$.
-Considering each sub-interval in turn, we may assume without loss of generality that for each pair of functions $f,g\in\mathcal{F}$, either (S) or (L) hold on the entire interval $J$, when $k$ is one of the functions $f-g$, $f'-g'$ or $f''-g''$.
-A last important observation is that since $\mathcal{F}$ is a family of cinematic functions, the alternative (L) holds for at least one of the functions $f-g$, $f'-g'$ or $f''-g''$.
+Thus the alternative (S) holds for $k$.
+The proof of the case $k=f'-g'$ is the same.
+The last assertion follows from the cinematic curvature assumption \eqref{cinematicFunctionCondition}. \end{proof} To prove Theorem \ref{thm_wolffAnalogue_maximal_general}, it suffices to prove \eqref{eqn_L32Bd_general} for each individual subinterval $I$ of length $\le (6K)^{-1}$, since the restriction of the functions in $\mathcal{F}$ to each such sub-interval $I$ is still family of cinematic functions with cinematic constant $K$ and doubling constant $D$.
+By an abuse of notation, we continue to write $I=J$, and assume without loss of generality that $|J|\le (6K)^{-1}$.